Ethical Issues In Counseling With Children And Adults

-If you are seeking professional counseling and aren't sure where to turn, you can log on to BetterHelp.
-You'll be able to find a mental health professional that can talk to you about anything you're experiencing, and you can do it from the comfort of your own home.
-The platform is completely anonymous, and all of BetterHelp's counselors have gone through an extensive vetting process.
+If you are seeking online professional counseling and aren’t sure where to turn, you can log on to BetterHelp.
+You’ll be able to find a mental health professional who can talk to you about anything you’re experiencing at a time convenient for you.
+You can also do it from the comfort of your own home.
+The platform is completely anonymous, and all of BetterHelp’s counselors have gone through an extensive vetting process.
 The counselors are licensed, and all possess at least three years and 2,000 hours of hands-on experience.
 Read below for some reviews of BetterHelp counselors from people experiencing different issues and life challenges.

 “Vanessa listens to me with complete focus and analyzes all the information I give her to give me very practical and realistic support and suggestions.
 She has significantly improved my life through her experience and knowledge in a very short time.
 She’s been great at helping me deal with my disability issues, family issues, relationship as well as career.
 She’s got everything covered so I feel less worried and feel safe that I have a plan to keep all these things in check.
 I don’t feel alone.”

 “I am THRILLED with Rachel and with BetterHelp!
 It is affordable, I am a single mom with 4 kids on a tight budget and a LOT of stress and this format makes it easy to get help.
 I LOVE that I can write my feelings to her whenever I am having them, not have to wait a week for the next session.
 She is very insightful and I am thankful!”

 As with most jobs, dramatic ethical issues are uncommon in therapy.
 Still, it is important to seek out a well-credentialed therapist who has gone through a professional vetting process.
 Change starts with one first step.
 Take that step today.